 Complete a copy of the following table for each of the LEA's goals from the prior year LCAP.
 Duplicate the table as needed.

-(GPA Charter Outcome #1) All parents will be aware and highly encouraged to be meaningfully engaged in their students' education and our school community.
+All parents will be aware and highly encouraged to be meaningfully engaged in their students' education and our school community.

-State and/or Local Priorities addressed by this goal:State Priorities:Priority 3: Parental Involvement (Engagement)Local Priorities:(GPA Charter Outcome #1)
+State Priorities: Priority 3: Parental Involvement (Engagement)